DeeptiGJ/Lead_Scoring_Case_Study/README.md

 # Lead_Scoring_Case_Study
-This case study has been conducted for X education company to make a logistic regression model to identify factors affecting lead conversion.
+Built a Logistic regression model to assign a lead score between 0 and 100 to each of the leads which can be used by an online education services company to target potential leads to maximize their conversion rate to around 80%.